 Until 2008, Earnhardt Jr.’s career as a full-time driver was solely within the confines of the family-owned business, Dale Earnhardt Inc., where he accumulated 39 victories in the Nationwide and Sprint Cup Series from 1998-2007.
 But the 2008 season marked one of significant change, as Earnhardt made the boldest decision of his young career by signing with renowned team owner Rick Hendrick to drive the No. 88 Chevrolet for Hendrick Motorsports.

 With a successful driving career in motion, Earnhardt’s role as team owner and businessman enjoyed its own ascent.
-In 2002, JR Motorsports consisted of only six employees and a street-stock Camaro raced at local short tracks.
-Today the organization employs more than 100 people and encompasses a full stable of cars that competes in the Nationwide Series and local weekly late model divisions.
-Since 2008 JR Motorsports has scored 10 victories to establish itself as one of the top contending organizations in the Nationwide Series.
-Earnhardt’s late model program delivered its first championship in 2012, as driver Josh Berry claimed the track title at Motor Mile Speedway.
+His company, JR Motorsports, employs more than 100 people and consists of multiple teams that compete in the Nationwide Series and local weekly late model divisions.
+Since 2008, JR Motorsports has scored 12 victories to establish itself as one of the top contending organizations in the Nationwide Series.
+Earnhardt’s late model program delivered its first championship in 2012, as driver Josh Berry claimed the track title at Motor Mile Speedway in Virginia.

 Earnhardt’s first turn at ownership began with Chance 2, a team started in 2002 and jointly operated with Dale Earnhardt Inc. With that team, Earnhardt was co-owner of the 2004 and 2005 Nationwide Series championship teams with driver Martin Truex Jr.

 Fans and media selected Earnhardt as one of the top-three Nationwide Series drivers of all-time in a 2006 NASCAR poll.
-Earnhardt’s 23 victories rank ninth on the all-time Nationwide Series wins list.
+Earnhardt’s 23 victories rank 10th on the all-time Nationwide Series wins list.
 His two championships in 1998 and 1999 introduced him to the NASCAR history books, and his accomplishments throughout the ensuing decade reinforced his place in them.
 On July 2, 2010, Earnhardt scored a popular victory at Daytona (Fla.)
 International Speedway in a throwback blue-and-yellow No. 3 Chevrolet made famous by his father in the mid-1980s.
-It was Earnhardt’s sixth Nationwide Series victory at Daytona – tied with Tony Stewart as the most among active drivers and just one behind overall leader Earnhardt Sr. It was his 13th victory in all NASCAR-sanctioned events at Daytona, and it brought the family win total at the historic 2.5-mile superspeedway to 47.
+It was Earnhardt’s sixth Nationwide Series victory at Daytona, which ranks second all-time behind Tony Stewart and Earnhardt Sr. with seven each.
+It was his 13th victory in all NASCAR-sanctioned events at Daytona, and it brought the family win total at the historic 2.5-mile superspeedway to 47.